alvarodev-lc/tfm-kubeedge/infra/README.md

 ## Notes

 ArgoCD metrics need prometheus stack to be deployed BEFORE.
 If not, it will result in a crash on deploy.
 If you do not want to deploy prometheus stack, you can remove the metrics component from argocd.yaml

+In prometheus-stack.yaml set additionalScrapeConfigs using your internal IP addresses and hostnames, or just delete if you are not going to use custom endpoints for metrics.
+This one is set to use the [metrics server](https://github.com/kubernetes-sigs/metrics-server).